supertokens/blog/content/oauth-vs-oidc/index.md

 ## OIDC vs OAuth: Key Differences
 While OIDC and OAuth share some similarities, there are some key differences between the two protocols.
 Here are the main differences:
-- The primary difference between OIDC and OAuth is that OIDC is primarily used for authentication, while OAuth is used for authorization.
+- The primary difference between OIDC and OAuth is that OIDC is used for authentication, while OAuth is used for authorization.
 OIDC provides information about the user, while OAuth provides access to resources.
 - OIDC is built on top of the OAuth 2.0 protocol, which means that OIDC includes all of the features of OAuth, plus some additional features for authentication.

 ## Conclusion

-n conclusion, OAuth and OIDC are both important protocols for developers to understand with OAuth providing authorization and OIDC providing authentication and identity management.
+In conclusion, OAuth and OIDC are both important protocols for developers to understand with OAuth providing authorization and OIDC providing authentication and identity management.
 By understanding the differences between these two protocols, developers can make informed decisions on how to go about building authentication and integrating with third-party services.